35 – Diagonal rotation and hand movement to the right and left (Hanpo hiraite sayū shōtei undō)¶

 Comment¶

-This exercise integrates rotation, lateral bending, and forward bending into a diagonal movement chain.
+This exercise integrates rotation, side bending, and forward bending in a diagonal movement chain.